Wilson v. Morgan

 When the male, Plaintiff Brian Davis, walked outside the residence a third time, officers arrested him.
 Shortly thereafter, Plaintiffs Hurt and Donna Wilson walked outside the residence and were also arrested.
 Officers then went inside the house to conduct a protective sweep.

 Plaintiffs were held at the Fair Drive location for about an hour, transferred to jail holding cells, and ultimately released about midnight after giving statements to police detectives.
 Upon returning home, Plaintiffs found evidence that the house had been searched: items had been pulled from drawers and cabinets, furniture had been moved, and someone had poked through the fireplace with a golf club.
-No charges were filed against Plaintiffs.1
+No charges were filed against Plaintiffs.
+1

 Wilson v.
 Morgan, 54 Fed.Appx.
 195, 196-97 (6th Cir.2002).

 This occurred on August 8, 1998, and suit was filed one year later.
 Amended complaints were filed, discovery was conducted, and defendants moved for summary judgment.
-The magistrate judge granted in part and denied in part the defendants' motion for summary judgment in October 2001, dismissing a number of claims but denying qualified immunity on others.1 Defendants appealed, and this court affirmed the denial of qualified immunity except as to Officer Walker.
+The magistrate judge granted in part and denied in part the defendants’ motion for summary judgment in October 2001, dismissing a number of claims but denying qualified immunity on *331 others.
+1 Defendants appealed, and this court affirmed the denial of qualified immunity except as to Officer Walker.

 The case proceeded to trial in March 2004, but the jury was unable to reach a verdict and a mistrial was declared.
 A few days before the mistrial, plaintiffs filed a motion seeking injunctive relief against the county.
 That motion was denied, which plaintiffs argue was error.
 After the mistrial, defendants renewed their earlier motions for judgment as a matter of law, which the magistrate judge granted in part and denied in part on November 23, 2004.
 That decision narrowed the claims to be tried, and is challenged on appeal.
 Plaintiffs also moved to bifurcate the second trial so that their claims against the county would be tried first.
 The magistrate judge agreed to bifurcation, but concluded that the claims against the individual officers should be tried first instead.

 The bifurcated second trial commenced on January 25, 2005, and the jury returned its verdicts on February 3, 2005.
-Due to the earlier rulings, the only federal constitutional claims submitted to the jury were: (1) Hurt's claim that she was arrested without probable cause by Officers Manges and Laycock; and (2) Wilson's and Hurt's claims that Manges, Laycock, and three other officers exceeded the lawful scope of a protective sweep of their residence on the night of the arrests.
+Due to the earlier rulings, the only federal constitutional claims submitted to the jury were: (1) Hurt’s claim that she was arrested without probable cause by Officers Manges and Laycock; and (2) Wilson’s and Hurt’s claims that Manges, Laycock, and three other officers exceeded the lawful scope of a protective sweep of their residence on the night of the arrests.
 The jury returned verdicts in favor of the defendants on each of these § 1983 claims.
 Also presented to the jury were the claims of Wilson, Hurt, and Davis for false arrest and imprisonment under Tennessee law.
+On those claims, the jury found that Manges and Laycock were liable to each of the plaintiffs and awarded compensatory damages to Hurt, Wilson, and Davis for $15,000, $10,000, and $5,000, respectively.

 Free access — add to your briefcase to read the full text and ask questions with AI